Darktorizo/DarkPi_001/README.md

 ##Disconnect.me Ads
 https://s3.amazonaws.com/lists.disconnect.me/simple_ad.txt

-DISCLAIMER:
+---

+### DISCLAIMER

-I AM NOT RESPONSIBLE FOR ANY NETWORK CONNECTIVITY ISSUES AS A RESULT OF USING THE ABOVE MENTIONED LISTS, USE AT YOUR OWN RISK
+**I AM NOT RESPONSIBLE FOR ANY NETWORK CONNECTIVITY ISSUES AS A RESULT OF USING THE ABOVE MENTIONED LISTS, USE AT YOUR OWN RISK**

 Also, if I used your list and forgot to mention you, please contact me and I will correct this.

+---

-Credits:
+##### Credits:

-    WaLLy3K over at https://firebog.net for the first and second lists.
+- *WaLLy3K* over at https://firebog.net for the first and second lists.
-    All the good people at https://blocklist.site/app
+- All the good people at https://blocklist.site/app